Skip to content

 PER_TOPIC_PER_PARTITION Level Monitoring

-When you set the monitoring level to PER_TOPIC_PER_PARTITION, in addition to all Metrics from PER_TOPIC_PER_BROKER, PER_BROKER, and DEFAULT levels, you will also get the Metrics described in the table below.
-Only DEFAULT level Metrics are free.
-The Metrics in this table have the following dimensions: Consumer Group, Topic, Partition.
+When you set the monitoring level to PER_TOPIC_PER_PARTITION, in addition to all metrics from PER_TOPIC_PER_BROKER, PER_BROKER, and DEFAULT levels, you will also get the metrics described in the table below.
+Only DEFAULT level metrics are free.
+The metrics in this table have the following dimensions: Consumer Group, Topic, Partition.

 Additional Metrics Available at PER_TOPIC_PER_PARTITION Monitoring Level